xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <center style="color: #666;">
 <p>Going from a well-lit to a dark photo makes for some artsy renditions (even more if you blend it a little nicer).</p>
 </center>

+In a similar manner, we only conjoined two photos together, but we can easily extend this to as many photos as we want (but I can't say how well the photos towards the end will necessarily stretch).

 We never really touched on our homographies, either.
 When we decided 10 initial points $p$ and 10 warped points $p'$, our $p'$ was decided as a result of lining up 2 photos.
 What if we didn't want to line up multiple photos, but rather just creatively warp a single photo?